TechPmCareerPath/AI_Job_Search_Center/README.md

 g) Use the **System Configuration Editor** to easily update each of the AI prompts used by this app to more closely meet your needs.
 Also, adjust the  temperature\creativity AI uses in its job matches and detailed responses.

 h) AI Job Search Center is meant to be **quick, inexpensive, and run locally** on your machine.
-You keep your data (except for data passed in API calls).
+You keep your data (except for data passed in API calls). **Gamification* has been implemented through granular progress indicators, supportive messaging, and celebration for each completed weekly job search plan!

 **Why did I make this app available on Github?**